 Did you know that your smile can tell a lot about you?
-Not only it is an indication of your mood at the moment, it can give dentists a clue to your overall health.
+Not only is it an indication of your mood at the moment, it can give dentists a clue to your overall health.
 Poor oral hygiene can lead to such complications as oral and facial pain, gum disease and a variety of mouth infections that can affect major organs of the body.

 That’s why practicing good oral hygiene and seeing a dentist regularly is so important for people of all ages.
 The state-of-the-art practice of Hanson Place Dental and our skilled professionals are dedicated to keeping your teeth and gums in tip-top shape.

 Brush twice a day: Brush for at least two minutes, using fluoridated toothpaste.

 Floss daily: It removes plaque from places your toothbrush can't reach.

 Replace your toothbrush: Do this every three months or when it appears warn.

 Visit the dentist regularly for cleanings and exams.
 This is one of the most effective ways to detect the early signs of gum disease.